SEO CHANGED. DISCOVERY CHANGED FASTER.

 AEO is the discipline of making sure AI-powered search experiences can accurately understand your brand, validate your locations, and confidently recommend the right location at the right moment.
 It is not a replacement for local SEO.
 It is a stronger operating system for local SEO in an AI-first environment.

-What did not change: trust, relevance, and accuracy still win.
+What has not changed: trust, relevance, and accuracy still win.
 The difference is that the inputs powering trust have become more operational.
 AI and local discovery experiences rely on structured business information, consistent entity data, reputation signals, and content that clearly answers real customer questions.

 Franchise brands that treat this as a system will win.
 Brands that treat it as a one-time SEO project will struggle.